ryoppippi/cv/index.md

 `Aug 2017` **Engineer Internship, [Line Corp](https://line.me/en/)**

-- Developed a chatbot that recognizes the emotional moments in a group conversation
+- Developed a chatbot that recognises the emotional moments in a group conversation

 ## Technical Skills